Blogging about mental health...

-Blogging is good for your mental well being, because it offers you an opportunity to help people affected by mental health problems.
-If you have experience and you want to help others in a similar situation, blogging allows to pass your knowledge, so your readers can avoid unnecessary mistakes that you have made in the past.
+Blogging is good for your mental well being because it offers you an opportunity to help people affected by mental health problems.
+If you have experience and you want to help others in a similar situation, blogging allows you to pass your knowledge, so your readers can avoid unnecessary mistakes that you have made in the past.

 You can also take your thoughts to a wider audience.
-One person who listen to you might not be enough, especially when that person is busy.
+One person who listens to you might not be enough, especially when that person is busy.
 When I am at work “M” isn’t alone anymore, now she has people, who listen online.

 By blogging you reach to more people, not only to help them, they can give you advice, if they experience similar issues but know the solution to a problem.

 If you are feeling down, anxious or not in control, sharing your feelings can help you relieve stress by letting go of emotions, which may have been bottled up for some time.
-Otherwise the collection of your thoughts will grow to the point, that the only way of letting go would be self-harm.
+Otherwise, the collection of your thoughts will grow to the point, that the only way of letting go would be self-harm.
 This is exactly what happened to “M”.

 Not only blogging can help raise awareness but it can also break down misconceptions surrounding mental health.

 So, after reading this article you should power up your laptop and blog!
-Help other people, your own mental well being and even your wallet.
+Help other people, your own mental well-being, and even your wallet.

 No one should have to face a mental health problem alone.
-Blogs and real stories from real people, can play a part in achieving this.
+Blogs and real stories from real people can play a part in achieving this.

 What's the purpose of a blog?